Apica vs New Relic comparison

 Find out what your peers are saying about Apica vs. New Relic and other solutions.
 Updated: May 2024.

-Apica is ranked 45th in Application Performance Monitoring (APM) and Observability with 6 reviews while New Relic is ranked 3rd in Application Performance Monitoring (APM) and Observability with 152 reviews.
+Apica is ranked 29th in Application Performance Monitoring (APM) and Observability with 8 reviews while New Relic is ranked 3rd in Application Performance Monitoring (APM) and Observability with 152 reviews.
 Apica is rated 8.2, while New Relic is rated 8.6.
-The top reviewer of Apica writes "Offers transcript download feature and easy to set up and configure tests but not very user friendly".
+The top reviewer of Apica writes "Validates content and perform login functionalities on front-end applications".
 On the other hand, the top reviewer of New Relic writes "Has a simple user interface and end-to-end monitoring and self-healing features".
-Apica is most compared with Datadog, Dynatrace, AppDynamics, Apache JMeter and OpenText LoadRunner Cloud, whereas New Relic is most compared with Dynatrace, Datadog, Elastic Observability, Grafana and Prometheus.
+Apica is most compared with Dynatrace, AppDynamics, Apache JMeter, OpenText LoadRunner Cloud and Splunk Enterprise Security, whereas New Relic is most compared with Dynatrace, Datadog, Elastic Observability, Grafana and Prometheus.
 See our Apica vs. New Relic report.

 See our list of best Application Performance Monitoring (APM) and Observability vendors and best IT Operations Analytics vendors.